divyahinge17/BirdSightings/README.md

 # Flock & Roll

-Welcome to Flock & Roll's GitHub repository!
-Our team is dedicated to leveraging the power of data to enhance our understanding of bird sightings across various locations from USA.
-Through meticulous analysis and innovative techniques, we aim to uncover patterns and insights that contribute to the broader field of ornithology and data science.
+Welcome to Flock & Roll's GitHub repository!.
+Using our app, you can search for bird sightings either by location, their description and name.
+Enjoy the interactive geospatial functionality, images.
+Don't forget to leave  a comment on the bird you like.

 ## Team Members